davidcaron/pclpy/README.md

 ## Why
 While Cython is great, binding templated code isn't one of its strenghts.
-The python-pcl are hard to maintain and adding features or point types is quite tedious.
+The python-pcl bindings are hard to maintain and adding features or point types is quite tedious.
 With pybind11, we can use c++ templates directly.

 ## Features